AttackPattern/CSharpAnalytics/README.md

 `CSharpAnalytics.AutoMeasurement.Attach(rootFrame);`

+If your app only has a single page this line is not necessary as it only attaches to the page navigation events.

 Check out the CSharpAnalytics.Sample.WindowsStore application if still unsure of usage.

 NOTE: There is no need to await for the analyticsTask to complete.
 In fact doing so will slow down your app start-up!